Updated on June 25, 2021

 This is the most frequently used solution to fix downloaded songs not playing offline issue.
 But you need to redownload the music you have already downloaded for offline playback when you sign back in Apple Music.

 2. Clear out the app data or reset all settings on your phone.

 3. Try a different Apple Music Downloader.

-If the downloaded Apple Music songs won't play not matter what you do, you can use another tool - TuneFab Apple Music Converter to re-download songs for offline listening.
-TuneFab Apple Music Converter can download and convert Apple Music tracks to high quality MP3/AAC/M4A.
+If the downloaded Apple Music songs won't play no matter what you do, you can use another tool - TuneFab Apple Music Converter to re-download songs for offline listening.
+TuneFab Apple Music Converter can download and convert Apple Music tracks to high-quality MP3/AAC/M4A.
 After conversion, you can put all the downloaded songs to any device you like for offline playback.